thomaoc1/X-Sample-CTL/README.md

 ## Organizing the Dataset

-Create a `datasets/` directory and move `ImageNet-S-50` into it.
+Create a `datasets/` directory at the root level and move `ImageNet-S-50` into it.
 The final structure should look like this:

 <pre>
 datasets/